Strong Field Scattering of Black Holes: Assessing Resummation Strategies: Conclusions

 The $w^\mathrm{eob}$ scheme demonstrates high accuracy at low energies.
-As the energy increases, pathological behavior emerges, particularly at the 4PM level.
+As the energy increases, {undersirable} behavior emerges, particularly at the 4PM level.
 Compared to the $\mathcal{L}$-resummation, the $w^\mathrm{eob}$ model demonstrates more hierarchical stability, but the 4PM term does become increasingly over-attractive at high energies.
 Incorporating partial 5PM information has adverse effects at low energies.
-Repulsive features dominate in the strong-field regime, excluding the possibility for a transition from unbound to bound orbits.
-At higher energies (beyond $\sim \Gamma_4$) the partial 5PM contribution leads to more physical predictions, but lacks stability as the energy is increased.
-We can likely attribute these pathological features to the divergent properties of the $\theta_{5, \mathrm{cons}}^\mathrm{1GSF}$ term.
-As before, we utilise our NR data to investigate higher order effects in this model.
-A template of the PM-expanded EOB potential was fitted to NR data, and from this procedure the best fit value of a pseudo-5PM potential coefficient was recovered.
-This potential was shown to produce an accurate series of scattering angles at low energies, but leads to pathological predictions at higher energies.
-Motivated by \cite{Rettegno:2023ghr}, we explored the possibility of constructing a Pad\'e resummed potential.
-We have demonstrated that performing a Pad\'e resummation of the PM-expanded EOB potential before calibration leads to increased robustness throughout our energy range.
+Repulsive features dominate in the strong-field regime and, at very low energies, exclude the possibility for a transition from unbound to bound orbits.
+Between $\Gamma_1$-$\Gamma_4$, the partial 5PM contribution leads to more accurate predictions, but lacks stability as the energy is increased further.
+We can likely attribute this behavior to the power-law divergence present in the $\theta_{5, \mathrm{cons}}^\mathrm{1GSF}$ term.

+We outlined a procedure for incorporating NR information into the PM-expanded EOB potentials, recovering a pseudo-5PM coefficient that is tuned against NR.
+This potential was shown to produce an accurate series of scattering angles at low energies, but is still comparatively poor at higher energies.
+Motivated by \cite{Rettegno:2023ghr}, we explored the possibility of using Pad\'e resummation to improve the accuracy and stability of the EOB potentials.
+In particular we found that by performing a Pad\'e resummation of the PM-expanded EOB potential, before we tuned the free-coefficients against NR, led to a significant increase in the accuracy and stability of the model, even at the highest energy.
+A more thorough exploration of this procedure is left to future work.